50+ [REAL-TIME] CSS3 Interview Questions and Answers

 Ans:

 CSS inheritance refers to the process by which certain property values are passed from parent elements to their children.
 Inheritance can override specificity if a child element has its style declaration for a property, but otherwise, specificity takes precedence.
-Inheritance is important for creating consistent and maintainable stylesheets.
+Inheritance is important for creating consistent and maintainable stylesheets, allowing for a streamlined application of styles across nested elements.
+Understanding inheritance helps in managing design consistency and reduces redundancy in style declarations.

 90. What is the user-select property in CSS3 used for?
 Provide examples.